cmotte4git/paradime-dbt-social-challenge/README.md

 ## Methodology

 ### Kimball's Data Warehouse Approach
-We have modeled the data using Kimball’s approach with dimension and fact tables.
+I have modeled the data using Kimball’s approach with dimension and fact tables.
 Type-2 Slowly Changing Dimensions (SCD2) are implemented to track historical changes in categories and YouTube channel names.

 ### Data Transformation Using dbt
 - **Staging Models**: Raw data from the YouTube API is loaded into staging tables (`stg_yt_trending`, `stg_yt_category`).
-Here, we apply light transformations to ensure data quality, such as removing duplicates and handling null values.
+Here, I apply light transformations to ensure data quality, such as removing duplicates and handling null values.

 - **Preparation Models**: The staging data is further transformed into `prep_yt_trending`, `prep_yt_category`, and `prep_yt_channel`.
 These models apply more complex logic, including surrogate key generation, ensuring unique identifiers, and joining with date and country dimensions.